GnuWin32

 = 9,000,000 TB (terabyte) = 9,000,000,000 GB.
 Large-file support

-(LFS) has been implemented by redefining the stat and seek
+(LFS) has been implemented by redefining the stat

 functions and types to their 64-bits equivalents.
-For fseek and
+For fseek

-ftell, separate LFS versions, fseeko and ftello,
+, separate LFS versions, fseeko

-based on fsetpos and fgetpos, are provided in LibGw32C.
+, are provided in LibGw32C.

 More information about LFS on Unix can be found at Freshmeat, in